 After further changes to the squad during 2018, including high-profile departures of Alex Pritchard, James Maddison and Josh Murphy, Farke and his newly-assembled squad set about recording an improved league finish.

-The 2018-19 turned out to be a memorable one for the Club as they won the Championship title with 94 points and sealed a return to the Premier League after just a three-year exile.
+The 2018/19 season turned out to be a memorable one for the club as they won the Championship title with 94 points and sealed a return to the Premier League after just a three-year exile.

 Promotion was sealed with a 2-1 win over Blackburn Rovers on April 27, 2018, with the league title confirmed following a victory of the same scoreline at Aston Villa a week later.